xlwings/xlwings-server/docs/lite_development.md

 ## Switch to xlwings Lite

-Now that you have xlwings Server running, you can make the switch to xlwings Lite by setting the following setting under `app/.env`:
+Now that you have xlwings Server running, you can make the switch to xlwings Lite by setting the following setting under `.env`:

 ```ini
 XLWINGS_ENABLE_LITE=true